albertquiroga/EasyGlue/README.md

 The project currently supports:

+* Reading/writing from/to:
-* Reading from S3 in any of the supported formats
+    * S3, in any of the formats supported by Glue
-* Read from Data Catalog tables
-* Read from JDBC sources
+    * JDBC
-* Read from RDD
+    * RDDs
-* Read from DDB
+    * DynamoDB
+* Secrets Manager integration for JDBC read/writes

 ## Usage